Leunsel/CheatEngineLua/Manifold-SigMaker/README.md

 Cheat Engine and finding it in another is a keystroke and a return.

 One hit is a jump: the disassembler and the hex view both go to it, and the bytes the pattern covers are selected in the hex view.
-Several hits are a list to pick from.
-Either way every hit reaches the log first, so it is still there when the picker is gone.
+Several hits are a list that stays open.
+A click on a line goes to that hit and leaves the list where it is, so you can try one hit after another without scanning again, and the arrow keys do the same.
+The list goes away when you close it or when the next search replaces it.
+Either way every hit reaches the log first, so it is still there when the list is gone.

 ```
 Find signature